vanessamiranda/vanessamiranda.github.io/_posts/2019-08-26-Battle_of_the_Locations.md

  To view more of my data science projects, head to my [Github](http://bit.ly/2HfYIh0)

- * Recommendations
+ Recommendations

- Midtown or Tribeca in Manhattan would be the best choice to start a restaurant given that:-
+ Midtown or Tribeca in Manhattan would be the best choice to start an Indian restaurant given that:-

 1. it is the third most populous urban area in New York City (NYC).
 2. it has a population density of 27,826 people per square km, highest of any borough in the United States.
 3. it has the second highest Asian ethnic minority population in NYC.
+4. it has some of the top rated Indian restaurants located in that area (i.e. ready-made customer base).

 ![image-center](/images/battle_of_location/NYC.jpg){: .align-center}